MrCerealGuy/Stonecraft/games/stonecraft_game/mods/plantlife_modpack/vines/README.md

-# Vines
+# Vines Mod by Bas80 (Edited by TenPlus1)

+### License: MIT for code, CC for textures

 ## Features
 - Rope block for spawning rope that slowly drops into the deep.
 - Vines are climbable and slowly grow downward.
-- Shears that allow the collecting of vines.
+- Shears that allow the faster collecting of vines.
 - Spawns vines on jungletree leaves.
 - Roots on the bottom of dirt and dirt with grass nodes.
 - Spawns vines on trees located in swampy area.